-Fast forward six years and I found myself walking on a dusty unpaved road, braving the 90% humidity and heat of the Caribbean coast a few miles north of the starting point of the trek to the Ciudad Perdida, the Lost City.
+Fast forward six years and I found myself walking on a dusty unpaved road, braving the 90% humidity and heat of the Caribbean coast a few miles north of the starting point of the trek to the Lost City, La Ciudad Perdida.
 A mere fifteen minutes after leaving the village where we started the trek, we made our first river crossing – the first of about twenty river crossings along the way.
-Luckily I wasn’t doing the trek during rainy season, when the water can reach up to your waist.
+Luckily I wasn’t doing the Lost City trek during rainy season, when the water can reach up to your waist.
 One hour into the hike, as I felt the sweat running down my arms, my stomach and my back, I was already regretting my decision.

-Even though now, a few years later, I had a few multi-day treks under my belt, I still wasn’t sure if I was going to be able to make it all the way to the ancient city.
+Even though now, a few years after first hearing about the hike to the Lost City, I had a few multi-day treks under my belt, I still wasn’t sure if I was going to be able to make it all the way to the ancient ruins high up in the mountains.
 The river we were walking next to looked inviting, and just as I was fantasizing about jumping in for a refreshing dip, our guide announced “We’re stopping here for a quick swim break.
 After this, the real hike starts.”
 All of us stripped down immediately and jumped into the water, slowly starting to get to know each other while cooling off.

 The accommodation was basic, a dozen bunk beds next to each other, right across from a TV in front of which the people who lived here sat, captivated by the telenovelas that were showing – they didn’t leave their chairs all night long.
 We sat down on wooden benches where we would be spending the rest of the evening, having dinner (fish and rice for the meat eaters, lentils and rice for me) and playing cards, getting to know each other better.

-All of the camps were open, with corrugated roof sheets, but no walls.
+All of the camps on the hike to the Lost City were open, with corrugated roof sheets, but no walls.
 Luckily the beds were draped in mosquito nets to keep out the critters of the jungle – we had been warned that there were several species of poisonous snakes and spiders in this part of the country, and the very next day, I would nearly step on a snake.
 This would be the last camp that had electricity, after this point, electricity was provided by generators.
 During the entire trek there were no phones, no power outlets, no cell phone signal.